e-gov/cvi/libs/ui/src/lib/table/table.component.md

 ## Where to use

-To display a table component with or without header block, to where buttons, form inputs etc. can be added.
+To display a simple table.